eCommerce Store Pre-Build Task List

 Recommendations for a Hosted Shopping Cart Platform

-If you're going the hosted route (which we highly recommend, especially if you're doing any type of eCommerce store), we recommend using either Shopify or BigCommerce.
+If you're going the hosted route (which we highly recommend, especially if you're doing any type of eCommerce store), we recommend using Shopify.
 We've used virtually every major hosted cart on the market today, and these two are hands-down the best.
 They have all the features you need and are very affordable.
 Again, if you go the hosted cart route, you do NOT need web hosting of your own because the cart provider includes it with the cart subscription.
 Both of these carts have free trials, so try one or both of them out and see what you think of each!
-(Note: You can read additional information about Shopify and BigCommerce here.)
+(Note: You can read additional information about Shopify here.)

 Recommendations for a Hosted Shopping Cart Platform

 If you do decide to go the self-hosted route (because you're doing an affiliate product store and/or because you have some webmaster/WordPress experience), we recommend getting web hosting with BigScoots and then installing Wordpress (with the WooCommerce plugin) for your shopping cart.
 You can get web hosting for under $10/month, and Wordpress & WooCommerce are both free (although you will probably want to add a couple $10-20 one-time fee plugins to get all the "bells and whistles" for your store).
 I would also strongly recommend investing $40-100 for a professional store template, as the basic WordPress templates are pretty "bare bones" and dated looking.
 We've found ThemeForest to be the best place to find affordable yet extremely professional WordPress templates.